Natural Barefoot Trimming and Hoof Care

 - The bars are hoof wall and must be trimmed us such.

 - Eating habits are just as important as trimming when it comes to sound hooves

 The bars of the hoof are simply a continuation of the hoof wall.
 They function as a support element for the inner structure of the heel and to assist the expansion and contraction of the foot as the horse moves.
 They are not designed to bear weight.
-Bars should be straight from the purchase (hindmost portion) of the heel to the balance point (the end of the bar, behind the point of the frog) and are delineated by the white line.
-They grow from the inside of the foot down toward the sole
+Bars should be straight from the buttress (hindmost portion) of the heel to the balance point (the end of the bar, behind the point of the frog) and are delineated by the white line.
+They grow from the inside of the foot down toward the sole.

 When the bars bear weight, they either start to fold over and push the sole towards the outer wall causing flares, contracted heels, a flat foot (from the build-up of bar material which is also bruising the bottom of the foot) and heel pain as they begin to squeeze the lateral cartilages in the pinched region between the bars and the wall.
 They can also jam up into the foot like a splinter pressing on the sensitive heel area, causing the foot to appear “clubbed” due to the excess height of the bar.